namhyung/uftrace/doc/uftrace-script.md

 SCRIPT EXECUTION
 ================
 The uftrace tool supports script execution for each function entry and exit.
-The supported script is only Python 2.7 as of now.
+The supported script types are Python 2.7 and Lua 5.1 as of now.

 The user can write four functions. 'uftrace_entry' and 'uftrace_exit' are executed whenever each function is executed at the entry and exit.
 However